Autcoder/Codinstall/README.md

 ## To Supported Languages

-Codinstall currently supports the installation of the following programming languages:
+Codinstall currently is set to support the installation of the following programming languages:

 - Ada
 - Assembly